• Black American Aphasia Group

 Virtual Event

-Join us for an evening support group for communication and care partners of people with primary progressive aphasia and primary progressive apraxia of speech (PPA/PPAOS).
-This is a space for care partners, family, and friends of people with PPA/PPAOS to find community with one another.
-Hosted virtually via Zoom by the National Aphasia Association.
+Join us for an evening support group for care partners and communication parters of people with primary progressive aphasia (PPA) and primary progressive apraxia of speech (PPAOS).
+This is a space for care partners, family, and friends of people with PPA/PPAOS to share resources and strategies, learn about and increase awareness of PPA/PPAOS, and find community with one another.
+Advised by Kiiya Shibata (NAA PPA Coordinator) and Zoe Ezzes.

 View Details